ballerina-platform/ballerina-dev-website/learn/get-started/write-a-grpc-service-with-ballerina.md

 Running executable
 ```

-Now you completed the server-side implementation, and it is running on port 9090.
+Now, you completed the server-side implementation and it is running on port 9090.
 Let’s move on to the gRPC client-side implementation.

 ## Implement the gRPC client